CONCEPT PROJECT

 Buttons and UI components:

-Smart COVID-19 screen
+Smart COVID-19 Screen

-Intuitive questionary
+Intuitive Questionnaire

-Smart recommendations
+Smart Recommendations

-The program is simple; users can collect credits by visiting places and exchange those credits for discounts, coupons, or more.
-These incentives are meant to boost Vancouver's economy, which has been hit by COVID-19 and every time, there is a new variant.
+What sets VanOpen apart from Google Maps is its rewards program.
+The goal is to drive traffic to participating businesses and specific neighborhoods.
+The program is simple: users earn credits by visiting locations and can exchange those credits for discounts, coupons, and more.
+These incentives aim to help revitalize Vancouver’s economy, which has been impacted by COVID-19 and its recurring variants.